Chapman University: Argyros College of Business and Economics

 The George L. Argyros College of Business and Economics is located in the Arnold and Mabel Beckman Business and Technology Hall.
 The school was founded in 1977, and renamed in honor of former U.S. Ambassador to Spain, George L. Argyros, in 1999.
 A Chapman alumnus, Argyros chaired the university's board of trustees from 1976 to 2001, and has made significant donations toward increasing the business school's ranking and resources.
 In 2019, Argyros College commemorated the 20th anniversary of the school's renaming with a fundraiser dinner featuring President George W. Bush.
 The event raised approximately $15 million for the school's endowment, $10 million of which was a surprise announcement by the Argyros family.
 Argyros School became Argyros College in 2023, following another $10m gift from the family.

 Argyros College offers undergraduate and graduate degrees in business, including the Master of Business Administration and Master of Science.
 The Argyros College of Business and Economics became nationally ranked as the 60th Best Undergraduate Bloomberg BusinessWeek Business School in 2014.
 In 2016, the Argyros College of Business and Economics rose to 34th.
 In 2023, Argyros was ranked the #60 business school in the country by U.S. News & World Report.

-The Argyros College is home to several research centers and institutes, including the A. Gary Anderson Center for Economic Research, the C. Larry Hoag Center for Real Estate and Finance, the Ralph W. Leatherby Center for Entrepreneurship and Ethics, the Walter Schmid Center for International Business, the Economic Science Institute (founded by Nobel Prize winner Vernon L. Smith and others in 2008), the Institute for the Study of Religion, Economics and Society (founded by Dr. Laurence Iannaccone in September 2009), and the Smith Institute for Political Economy and Philosophy.
+The Argyros College is home to several research centers and institutes, including the A. Gary Anderson Center for Economic Research, the C. Larry Hoag Center for Real Estate and Finance, the Ralph W. Leatherby Center for Entrepreneurship and Ethics, the Walter Schmid Center for International Business, the Economic Science Institute (founded by Nobel Prize winner Vernon L. Smith and others in 2008), the Institute for the Study of Religion, Economics and Society, and the Smith Institute for Political Economy and Philosophy.
 The Leatherby Center for Entrepreneurship and Business Ethics is a program whose scope includes original research, scholarship, and the publication of several scholarly journals.

+Crean College of Health and Behavioral Sciences

+Formally established as an independent unit in 2014, Crean College brings together disciplines in psychological and health sciences under one administrative structure.
+Crean offers undergraduate and graduate programs in health sciences, psychology, and neuroscience.
+The college includes departments such as Communication Sciences and Disorders, Physical Therapy, Marriage and Family Therapy, and Physician Assistant Studies.
+Crean College operates on Chapman University’s main campus in Orange, California, and at the Harry and Diane Rinker Health Science Campus in Irvine, California, a state-of-the-art graduate health science facility that opened in the mid-2010s and supports interdisciplinary education and research across health professions.
+The Physician Assistant Studies program has received national accreditation from the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA), with continued status extending through 2030.